LanguageTechnologyLab/DSL-TL/DSL-TL-Corpus/Test-DSL-TL/README.md

 	label N

 The labels must be given in the same order as the test samples listed in test.tsv.
 The participants must provide labels for all the test samples.
-We (organizers) will score your submission in tracks 1 (three-way - all labels) and 2 (binary - six labels).
+We (organizers) will score your submission in tracks 1 (three-way - all labels) and/or 2 (binary - six labels).

 Each submission (run) must be accompanied by a <b>DSLTL-readme-[task_type]-[track]-run-X-[team_name].txt</b> file containing a one-paragraph description of the respective submission, where X is the run number (1, 2 or 3).